chameleonhead/stratrack/libs/mql-interpreter/README.md

 The CLI performs compilation first.
 Any warnings are printed but do not halt execution by default.
-Pass `--warnings-as-errors` to exit when warnings are present.
+Pass `--warnings-as-errors` to exit when warnings are present or `--suppress-warning <code>` to ignore specific warnings.
 If syntax or type errors are detected they are printed and the process exits with a non-zero status.
 When syntax errors occur, type checking is skipped to avoid redundant messages:

 ```bash
 npx mql-interpreter bad.mq4